ondrejkonec/ondrejkonec/books.md

 - [x] How to Make Sense of Any Mess -- Abby Covert (2014)
 - [x] Designing Web Interfaces -- Bill Scott (2009)
 - [x] Frontend Architecture for Design Systems -- Micah Godbolt (2016)
-- [x] Hack the Design System: Revolutionize the way your organization scales design -- Elisa Pyrhonen (2019)
 - [x] Articulating Design Decisions: Communicate with Stakeholders, Keep Your -- Tom Greever (2015)
 ## 2021
 - [x] Design Systems: A practical guide to creating design languages for digital products -- Alla Kholmatova (2017)